nicsuzor/wikijuris/ausip/patent-registration.markdown

 <div markdown="block" class="box tip">
 ##### The Raising the Bar Amendments in 2012 changed the law

 Prior to 2012 amendments, the term useful was not as clearly defined as it is today.
 When reading older cases, keep in mind that the tests for patentability are now slightly more stringent.
 Before 2012, an invention was required to operate as claimed or produce the claimed result if the steps are followed by a person skilled in the art.
-Patentability did not depend on whether the end product is commercially viable.[^Rehm]
+Patentability did not depend on whether the end product was commercially viable.[^Rehm]

-The Raising the Bar Amendments bring Australian law in line with that of the US.
-In the US there is no requirement for ‘specific, substantial and credible use’ to be considered, as these grounds will not be examined.
+The Raising the Bar Amendments bring Australian law mostly in line with that of the US.
+Note however that in the US there is no requirement for ‘specific, substantial and credible use’ to be considered at registration, as these grounds will not be examined before a patent is granted.
 These grounds may however be raised in post-grant challenges to a patent’s validity.

 [^Rehm]: _Rehm Pty Ltd v Websters Security System (International) Pty Ltd_ (1988) 11 IPR 289, 307-8; _Rescare Ltd v Anaesthetic Supplies_ (1992) 25 IPR 119, 142
 </div>